j-scoop/python_challenge/README.md

 Looking at my answers will spoil your experience of Python Challenge if you haven't attempted the puzzles yourself.
 You have been warned.

 ### How to run
-Simply execute `python -m levels.one` to run the script for the first level, and so on.
+Simply execute `python -m levels.one` from the project directory to run the script for the first level, and so on.